hdrummon/HugoHdrummon/content/post/Write-Ups/Literally Vulnerable.md

 </figcaption>
 </figure>

-Some of the open ports discovered show some interesting findings, such as port 21 which indicated an FTP service wit a file of "backupPasswords".
+Some of the open ports discovered show some interesting findings, such as port 21 which indicated an FTP service with a file of "backupPasswords".
 This might have a key to get into the machine.

 I then determine how to get the file from FTP to my local to view the passwords.
 So the most notable thing about the service is ***FTP Anonymous***, and after searching it up means and FTP archive that has general access.
 So we just need to retrieve the file.
 <figure>